AInsights Entry for Allyl Propionate (CAS: 2408-20-0)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, allyl propionate is considered safe within the limits established by FEMA and other regulatory bodies, with an acceptable daily intake (ADI) not clearly reported but generally considered low due to its potent flavor.
-Dermal exposure in fragrance use is subject to IFRA guidelines, which recommend concentration limits to prevent irritation and sensitization.
-Inhalation exposure is minimal due to its low volatility in typical use concentrations, but occupational exposure should be managed with appropriate ventilation.
+For oral exposure, allyl propionate is considered safe within the established FEMA GRAS limits, with an acceptable daily intake (ADI) not specifically defined but implied through GRAS status.
+Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid irritation or sensitization.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be in place to prevent overexposure during manufacturing.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature